Mdmetelus/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 B. O(n**2) actually 0(n**4); This code is linear time complexity.
 As  n increased the number of operations increasess substantiallydue to the nested for loops.

 C. O(n); This code is linear time complexity.
-This code is one recursive loop
+This code is one recursive loop thant repeated until it hits zero.